laravel-ardent/ardent/README.md

 - `before`/`afterDelete()`
 - `before`/`afterValidate()` - when returning false will halt validation, thus making `save()` operations fail as well since the validation was a failure.

-For example, you may use `beforeSave` to hash a users password:
+For example, you may use `beforeSave` to hash a users password (actually, it would be a better idea to use [auto-hashing](#automatically-transform-secure-text-attributes)!):

 ```php
 class User extends \LaravelArdent\Ardent\Ardent {